GoogleCloudPlatform/java-docs-samples/auth/README.md

 The same configuration above applies.

+This directory contains two examples for [Downscoping with Credential Access Boundaries](https://cloud.google.com/iam/docs/downscoping-short-lived-credentials): `DownscopingExample`(server-side) and `ClientSideCredentialAccessBoundaryFactoryExample`(client-side).
+They demonstrate how to generate downscoped credentials.

-To run the samples for [Downscoping with Credential Access Boundaries](https://cloud.google.com/iam/docs/downscoping-short-lived-credentials) you must provide both a bucket name and object name under the TODO(developer): in the main method of `DownscopingExample`.
+To run either example, you must provide both a bucket name and object name within the `TODO(developer):` section of the respective example's main method.

-You can then run `DownscopingExample` via:
+To run the DownscopingExample:

     mvn exec:java -Dexec.mainClass=com.google.cloud.auth.samples.DownscopingExample

+And to run the ClientSideCredentialAccessBoundaryFactoryExample:

+    mvn exec:java -Dexec.mainClass=com.google.cloud.auth.samples.ClientSideCredentialAccessBoundaryFactoryExample

 ## Tests
 Run all tests: